All Posts By

 Craig Burley played in the 1994 FA Cup Final for Chelsea, as we were crushed by Manchester United.

 He was with Chelsea during the 1996/1997 season when Chelsea again reached the final.
-This time however he was controversially dropped and Burley took it badly.
-Despite Chelsea going on to win the trophy, Burley was not watching instead he was in the bar, drinking with opposition players who also didn’t make their squad.
+This time however he was controversially dropped for reasons believed to be linked to his refusal to sign a new contract.and Burley took it badly.
+Despite Chelsea going on to win the trophy, Burley has not forgotten.

 In his own words, he described being dropped as being “smashed by a hammer”